Frequently Answered Questions

 An early version of this FAQ is still online.
 Most of it still applies today with the notable exception of my take on regenerative braking.
 In 2007, I wrote “regenerative braking would only add 2-3% to the battery’s range.”
 This was based on my reading of a white paper which in turn was based on outdated assumptions.
 I now have an ebike with regenerative braking and it extends my range by 10% on flat roads and 20% or more in hilly terrain.
 I love being wrong about stuff like that.
 Regenerative braking is awesome.

 The following is a sampler platter of the kinds of questions I’m asked while test riding my rig around Berkeley and Oakland.
 Looking back over my choices, I seem to have selected questions based more on how much I’ve had to think about the answer than on frequency of the question.
 It’s a challenge to craft one-size-fits-all answers when the person asking the questions might be a conspiracy theorist or a Nobel Laureate.
-We have a fair share of both types around here.
+We have more than our share of both types around here.

 Did you, like, make that?